Prompt emission polarimetry of Gamma Ray Bursts with ASTROSAT CZT-Imager: CZTI as a GRB polarimeter: Analysis procedure

 \subsection{Background event analysis}

 In \citet{chattopadhyay14} and \citet{vadawale15} the various sources of background events have been discussed in detail.
-The most significant contribution to background comes from the earth's albedo radiation and diffuse cosmic X-ray background across the side collimators and supporting structure, which go through Compton scattering in CZTI pixels.
-However, we see that the background rate obtained from the onboard data is 2$-$3 times higher than the numerically estimated values \citep{vadawale16}.
+The most significant contribution to background comes from the earth's albedo radiation and diffuse cosmic X-ray background across the side collimators and supporting structure, which go through Compton scattering in the CZTI pixels.
+However, we see that the background rate obtained from the onboard data is 2--3 times higher than the values estimated from numerical simulations \citep{vadawale16}.
 In the uncleaned event data from CZTI, we observe cosmic ray showers in the CZTI detectors.
-Though we filter out the cosmic ray events, there is a certain probability that a fraction of events still passes through the filtering conditions giving rise to a higher than expected background rate.

-The various level of transparency by the collimators and the supporting structures results in an unequal effective area across the detector pixels.
-Observationally we see a shadow pattern in the detector plane for the GRBs.
-It is possible to suppress the background events significantly by selecting the events only from the pixels with higher effective area.
-To estimate the pixel-wise effective area, we developed $AstroSat$ mass model inside Geant$-$4 (GEometry ANd Tracking) simulation \citep{agostinelli03} including all the payloads of $AstroSat$: UVIT, SXT, LAXPC, CZTI and the complete satellite structure.
-Geant$-$4 is a C++ based Monte Carlo simulation toolkit which can be used to accurately simulate the passage of particles through matter and the current simulations are done using version 4.10.03.
-We use Cadmesh interface \citep{poole11} to import the CAD files of the payloads directly into the Geant$-$4 detector construction.
-Figure \ref{fig_mass} shows the complete mass model of $AstroSat$ simulated in Geant$-$4.
+Though we filter out the cosmic ray events, there is a certain probability that a fraction of these events still passes through the filtering conditions giving rise to a higher than expected background rate.
+The various levels of transparency of the collimators and the supporting structures result in an unequal distribution of effective area across the detector pixels.
+This results in a shadow pattern in the detector plane for the observed GRBs.
+It is possible to suppress the background events by selecting the events only from the pixels with higher effective area.
+In order to estimate the pixel-wise effective area for a GRB, simulation is done for a large number (10$^9$) of incident photons in the energy range of 100--400~keV.
+In the simulation, we employ the processes for low energy X-ray photons -- G4LowEnPolarizedPhotoElectric, G4LowEnPolarizedRayleigh, G4LowEnPolarizedCompton, G4LowEnBremss, G4LowEnIonization.
+The current simulations are done using version 4.10.03 of Geant4.
+Interaction positions, energy depositions and all other relevant information are stored in the output event file.
+Further analysis of selecting the valid Compton events and effective area estimations are done using an IDL code.
+Figure \ref{fig_eff} shows the estimated effective area of the CZTI detector modules for GRB 160509A ($\theta$ = 105.7$^\circ$, $\phi$ = 85.5$^\circ$, power-law index = 0.75) in 100--300~keV band.